sarmioe/mosiuter/README.md

-# MOSIUTER, see the world, free and private
+# MoSIUTER, see the world, free and private

 ## Introduction

-> MOSIUTER is a modern encryption protocol.
+> MoSIUTER is a modern encryption protocol.
 >
 > This protocol uses multi-mode obfuscation + encryption to transmit your data, ensuring that even if others get your data, they don't know your true intentions, and disguise it like a normal Internet request.
 >